Indiana (southern route)

 Ohio Line to Clifty Falls State Park

 The Southern Midwest Route of the ADT enters Indiana on the paved State Line Road and follows roads through Greendale and into Lawrenceburg, an early 1800s steamboat town on a bend in the Ohio River.
 Aurora, known as "River City U.S.A.," is on IN 56 as you turn away from the Ohio River.
 Parts of the route into Farmers Retreat are on gravel roads and pass through the towns of Hartford and Milton.
 This section is known as the Laugherty Creek Trail and is an official Boy Scout trail.
 Friendship is the site of the annual National Muzzle Loading Rifle Championship Association competition.
-Following IN 62 (which is the Chief White Eye Trail), the ADT passes through Clifty Falls State Park.
+The ADT follows IN 62 (which is the Chief White Eye Trail) and passes through Madison, which contains the largest National Historic Landmark District in the United States, as well as Clifty Falls State Park.

 Clifty Falls State Park to Deam Lake Campground